 Students and their families should recognize that along with the privilege and opportunity to attend The Academy goes the responsibility of representing the school positively in the community at large.
 When the school becomes aware that a student has violated the Honor Code outside of school, thus compromising the integrity and reputation of The Academy, the Co-Head of School for Community will notify the parents/guardians and discuss with them ways in which the school and parents/guardians can work together to address the student's behavior.
 Specifically with regard to off-campus, private, social functions involving Academy students, parents/guardians should always be present.
 Parents/guardians place themselves at extraordinary legal risk and jeopardize their child's safety and continued enrollment at The Academy by serving or otherwise making alcohol or other drugs available to students.
-More information on Massachusetts law regarding social hosting is available <a href="https://example.com/here/bea/bas/here/bea/ba
+More information on Massachusetts law regarding social hosting is available here.